Painting of John Locke in a two thirds looking away pose.

 Government Is a Trust — and Leaders Can Break It

-• They are trustees who hold that power conditionally.
+• Trustees who hold power conditionally

 1. Use Established Legal Processes First

-• Courts
+• Courts [link to relevant blog/product]

-• Legislatures
+• Legislatures [link]

-• Elections
+• Elections [link]

-• Internal limits on executive authority
+• Internal limits on executive authority [link]

 2. Appeal to the Legislature — Bound by Law and the Common Good

-• The legislature is bound by the rule of law
+• Legislatures are bound by law

-• It remains fundamentally a trustee of the people
+• Remain trustees of the people

 3. Replacement Through Orderly, Procedural Means